Vivekananda International Foundation

 The Vivekananda International Foundation (VIF) is an Indian public policy think-tank.
-It is considered to be aligned to right-of-centre in its policies.

 Origins and history

 The Vivekananda International Foundation describes itself as an "independent, non-partisan institution that promotes quality research and in-depth studies."
 The Foundation was established in December 2009, at a site in New Delhi's Chanakyapuri allotted by the P. V. Narasimha Rao government in 1993.
 Ajit Doval, who retired as the director of the Intelligence Bureau in 2005, became its founder Director.
 The Foundation made news in 2011–2012 when it was said to be instrumental in bringing together Anna Hazare, Arvind Kejriwal and Kiran Bedi, along with Baba Ramdev, to form the 'Team Anna'.

 In 2014, its director Ajit Doval was appointed by the Prime Minister Narendra Modi as India's National Security Advisor.
 The Prime Minister's Principal Secretary Nripendra Misra and the Additional Principal Secretary P. K. Mishra were also recruited from the Foundation's staff.
 The Prime Minister Modi is said to have been following the Foundation for some time and is impressed with its work.

 The Foundation states that it has no formal organisational links with the RSS or the Bharatiya Janata Party.
 However, commentators have found Hindu nationalist ideas in several of its publications.
 The news magazine Tehelka has claimed that the Foundation supplied the intellectual inputs for the Narendra Modi campaign, defended him against charges in the Ishrat Jahan case, and spearheaded the Anna Hazare anti-corruption movement to undercut the United Progressive Alliance government.